moderneinc/enterprise-jenkins-ingest/README.md

 ### If you want to publish ASTs to Nexus
 1. In `seed.groovy`, look for `artifactRepositoryType` [here](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/seed.groovy#L1).
 Change the value to 'nexus'.
 2. In `publish-ast.groovy`, look for `repositoryRootUrl` [here](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/publish-ast.groovy#L34).
-Modify that to point to the Nexus3 repository url that you want to publish ASTs to.
+Modify that to point to the Nexus repository url that you want to publish ASTs to.
 3. On initial run, the `publish-ast.groovy` script execution step will fail due to in-process script approval being required.
 Approve the script at `{JENKINS_URL}/scriptApproval/`.
 4. Create credentials in jenkins with id 'nexus', of kind "Username with password" with credentials to use when publishing to Nexus.
 These credentials are bound [here](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/seed.groovy#L112-L114).